RareDevs/Rare/README.md

 Download Rare.exe and place it somewhere in PATH

+**Note**
+Using the exe-file could cause an error with the stylesheets

 ### Linux

 - For Arch Linux is an AUR package available: [rare-git](https://aur.archlinux.org/packages/rare-git)